The WealthPlan LLC

 Why create a will?
 A will is very beneficial in many situations.
 For example:

-• If you have a child with special needs who is receiving Medicaid benefits, a will can be drafted to leave assets to that child in a supplemental needs trust.
+• If you have a child with special needs who receives Medicaid benefits, a will can be drafted to leave assets to that child in a supplemental needs trust.
 This trust will be used for your child’s benefit in a way that will not impair his or her ability to obtain those benefits.

 • If you don’t trust your child’s spouse, a will can be drafted to keep assets within your family bloodline and ensure that upon your child’s death the remaining assets, if any, pass to your grandchildren rather than to your child’s spouse.